 And this is why as Christians, we need to be very careful to be gracious, but not go to the other side and say we don’t want to talk about this, because we don’t want to offend people who’ve had abortions.
 The kindest thing that Christians can do is gently convey the truth about abortion, so we can lead people to repentance and the healing they so desperately need.

-Jim: Well, and that fits right with Second Timothy.
-If you look in Chapter 2 of Second Timothy, that’s what it is, to lead someone to repentance and to save them from the snare of the enemy.
+Jim: Well, and that fits right with 2 Timothy.
+If you look in chapter 2 of 2 Timothy, that’s what it is, to lead someone to repentance and to save them from the snare of the enemy.

 Scott: Absolutely.
 And we’ve all heard great stories of women and men, who’ve been involved in abortion coming to faith in Christ.
-We want to lead people there, but unless they know their sin, they’re not going to get there.
+We want to lead people there, but unless they know their sin, they’re not gonna get there.

-Jim: So it becomes a rationalization.
-It becomes a rationalization of finances.
+Jim: So it becomes a rationalization of finances.

 Jim: Speak to that.